 Copayments for Drugs and Supplies are listed below.
-This plan covers drugs and supplies only when approved by the FDA, prescribed by your Provider, and if you do not have an HMSA drug plan or your drug plan does not cover the drugs listed in the chart below.
+Copayments apply to a maximum 30-day supply or fraction thereof, except where noted.
+This plan covers outpatient drugs and supplies as described below and only when approved by the FDA and prescribed by your Provider.
 See Chapter 4: Description of Benefits for more details.